Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Time for statistics !

-On the 107 games compatible with the Game Boy Printer
+On the 107 games compatible with the Game Boy Printer:

 - *97 games works perfectly in Automatic mode, 10 must use Manual mode, 4 can use both*
 - *71 games were realeased only in Japan (unlocking printing features being more or less painfull)*